ilteoood/flutter_i18n/README.md

 >
 > /assets/locales

-Inside this folder, you'll put the *json* files containing the translated keys.
+Inside this folder, you'll put the *json* or *yaml* files containing the translated keys.
 You have two options:

 - If you want to specify the country code